 No!
-If you don’t have any AC electronics you do not need an inverter, saving some money and efficiency.
+If you don’t have any household (AC) electronics you do not need an inverter, saving some money and efficiency.

-How much lower than the max inverter size should I go?
+How much lower than the recommended inverter size should I go?

 Why is my inverter sized so small?
 I see other people recommend 1000W+ inverters all the time with a small battery bank.